Wind profiles for WKB Prandtl models based on slope and free air flow: Combining models for steep and flat terrain

 where $z_{*}=z/\cos{(\alpha)}$; $u_{WKB}(z)$ is taken from (\ref{eq:x0}) and $\theta_{WKB}(z)$ from (\ref{eq:theta}) and (\ref{eq:x0}). $u_{MO}(.)$ and $\theta_{MO}(.)$ are corresponding parameters for flat terrain based on Monin-Obukhov similarity theory, e.g. \cite{DeWisher2014}.
 Eq. (\ref{eq:h0}) minimizes the mean relative error between $u_{WKB}(z), u_{MO}(z_{*})$, and $\theta_{WKB}(z), \theta_{MO}(z_{*})$ to get $h_0$. \\

 We now are able to define a combined model: For $z_{*}\leq h_{0}$ we assume the WKB$_{\epsilon}$ Prandtl model to be true; for $z_{*}>h_{0}$ we accept the Monin-Obukhov similarity theory for flat terrain.
-An illustrating example can be seen in Fig. \ref{fig:Relerror}. \\
+An illustrating example can be seen in Fig. \ref{fig:Relerror}.
+The piecewise behavior arises due to the transition occurring at the mixing layer's height, as explained in \cite{DeWisher2014}. \\

 The first approach assumes that the wind speeds measured at station height $\unit[h_s]{\, [m]}$ are computed from the flat Monin-Obukhov logarithmic models.
 Using this assumption we interpolate these wind speeds at $h_s$ on a square grid by means of inverse distance weighting.
 From these interpolated wind speeds we calculate $u_{*}$, $\theta_{*}$, and $Q_{H}$.
 Using the relationships given in Sect. \ref{sec:translating} the parameters can be transformed to the corresponding $u_{0_{*}}$, $\theta_{0_{*}}$, and $Q_{H,0}$ for the WKB$_{\epsilon}$ Prandtl models.
 Finally, we use again a relative error function to solve the following optimization problem: